 Banco Comercial Portugues, S.A.
-(BCP or Portuguese Commercial Bank), headquartered in Porto, is the largest private bank in Portugal with focus on retail segment.
+(BCP or Portuguese Commercial Bank), headquartered in Porto, is the second largest bank in Portugal with focus on retail segment.
 Millennium BCP is a trademark of Banco Comercial Português.
-The Bank is part of the Investor Compensation Scheme and Deposit Guarantee Fund.
-Founded in 1985, it operates about 600 domestic branches (including 1 branch in Macao), over 500 branches abroad (Poland, Switzerland, China, Angola and Mozambique) and employs 15,700 staff.
-The Bank was ranked by Global Finance as the Best Foreign Exchange Bank in Portugal.
-As of December 17, 2019, BCP had a market capitalization of US$3.3 billion.
+Founded in 1985, it has about 500 domestic branches (including 1 branch in Macao), 1,000 branches abroad (Poland, Switzerland, China, Angola and Mozambique) and employs 18,500 people.
+It was ranked as the Best Foreign Exchange Bank and Best Consumer Digital Bank in Portugal by Global Finance.
+As of June 11, 2020, BCP had a market capitalization of US$2.0 billion.

 Banco Santander Totta

-Banco Santander Totta S.A., a subsidiary of Spanish Santander Group, is the third largest bank in Portugal in terms of total assets.
-With approximately 7,000 employees, it serves 4.7 million customers through 640 branches across the country.
-In 2015-2017, Santander acquired Banco Internacional do Funchal (Banif) and Banco Popular Portugal.
+Banco Santander Totta S.A., a subsidiary of Spanish Santander Group, is the third largest bank in Portugal by assets.
+With about 6,500 employees, it serves 4.7 million customers through 520 branches nationwide.
+It offers savings accounts, loans, mortgages, debit and credit cards, life and health insurance, personal accident insurance, home and car insurance and other services.
+It has long term ratings of Baa3 from Moody's and BBB- from Standard & Poor´s.
+In 2015-2017, Santander Group acquired Banco Internacional do Funchal (Banif) and Banco Popular Portugal.